How Does Netflix Make Money? Business Model of Netflix Explained

 In 2011, it reached 25 million global subscribers.
 Subscriber numbers grew to 100 million in 2017, driven by global expansion and original content.
 In 2021, Netflix surpassed 200 million subscribers, and since then it is roaring up high in the competitive video OTT market.

-According to Statista, Netflix has 84.11 million subscribers based in the US and Canada as of the second quarter of 2024.
+According to Statista, Netflix has an overall of 325 million subscribers in the second quarter of 2025.
 Netflix’s subscriber base across the US and Canada accounts for 30.32 % of the global share.

 Netflix has seen rapid growth in the APAC region (particularly in Japan, South Korea, and India) with 45.34 million digital streaming subscribers, accounting for 17.42% of Netflix’s global share.